-While there continues to be a focus on harmonising various ESG standards, there is no one generally accepted definition of ESG globally or one way to approach ESG as an investment adviser.
+While there continues to be a focus on harmonising various ESG standards, there is not one generally accepted definition of ESG globally, or one way to approach ESG as an investment adviser.
 Accordingly, ESG investing can be implemented by private fund advisers in various ways.
 The prevailing modern approach to ESG investing involves a multi-faceted analysis that considers a broad range of considerations as part of the investment process, which can be referred to as the ESG-integration model.
-In this model, an adviser includes ESG factors as part of its investment and risk management process, although, depending on the adviser, these factors may not be dispositive.
+In this approach, an adviser includes ESG factors as part of its investment and risk management process, although, depending on the adviser, these factors may not be dispositive and are often considered alongside many factors, including financial metrics.

-Environmental factors include, among others, considerations relating to climate change, greenhouse gas emissions and carbon footprint, as well as a company's use of renewable energy or engagement in sustainable initiatives.
-Social factors include, among others, considerations relating to employee health and safety, diversity and inclusion, ethical supply chain sourcing, privacy and data security, and human rights.
+Environmental factors include, among other things, considerations relating to climate change, greenhouse gas emissions and carbon footprint, as well as a company's use of renewable energy or engagement in sustainable initiatives.
+Social factors include, among other things, considerations relating to employee health and safety, diversity and inclusion, ethical supply chain sourcing, privacy and data security, and human rights.

-Corporate governance factors include, among others, considerations relating to board independence and diversity, executive compensation, shareholder rights, business ethics and separation between an issuer's CEO and the chairman of its board.
-For the purposes of this chapter, we focus primarily on the integration method of ESG implementation by an adviser in connection with various policies and procedures.
-However, advisers may also pursue ESG-dedicated strategies (including those related to energy transition and conservation of natural resources) and, accordingly, may need to review the detail and breadth of their policies and procedures in such instances to ensure they are appropriate in light of this focus.
-Additionally, those advisers that have multiple business lines (e.g., a commingled fund that utilises an ESG integration approach and a separately managed account that has a dedicated ESG focus) should ensure that their policies and procedures account for the different approaches of these client accounts and that the disclosure for each is accurate, clear and matches their actual practices.
+Corporate governance factors include, among other things, considerations relating to board independence and diversity, executive compensation, shareholder rights, business ethics and separation between an issuer's CEO and the chairman of its board of directors.
+For the purposes of this chapter, we focus primarily on the integration method of ESG implementation by an investment adviser in connection with various policies and procedures.
+However, advisers may also pursue ESGdedicated strategies (including those related to energy transition and conservation of natural resources) and, accordingly, may need to review the detail and breadth of their policies and procedures in such instances to ensure they are appropriate in light of this focus.
+Additionally, those advisers with multiple business lines (e.g., a commingled fund that utilises an ESG integration approach and a separately managed account that has a dedicated ESG focus) should ensure that their policies and procedures account for the different approaches of these client accounts and that the disclosure for each is accurate, clear and matches their actual practices.